kayziu/SwagShop-automation/README.md

 Automated tests for an online shop.

+UI testing framework verifies the functionality, usability, and visual correctness of the user interface.
+It automates the process of interacting with the application's UI elements, such as buttons, forms, and navigation menus, to ensure they behave as expected.

-The framework uses Playwright/Pytest Framework with Python to test core functionalities like login, checkout and payment.
+The framework uses Playwright/Pytest with Python.
 Automation includes report generation, visual testing and uses GitHub Actions CI/CD pipeline.